 - Tony Levin, American bass player and songwriter

-- Phillip Allen Sharp, American geneticist and biologist, Nobel Prize laureate
+- Phillip Allen Sharp, American molecular biologist; 1993 Nobel Prize laureate (Physiology or Medicine)

-- Richard Smalley, American chemist and academic, Nobel Prize laureate (d.
+- Richard Smalley, American chemist and academic, Nobel Prize laureate in 1996 for chemistry (d.
 2005)

 - Willie John McBride, Northern Irish rugby player who toured with the British Lions five times

 - Louis Andriessen, Dutch pianist and composer